celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 receive broadcast messages and except for round change messages there is no mechanism for these messages to be re-sent.

-In the case of round change messages they are priodically re-broadcast.
+In the case of round change messages they are periodically re-broadcast.

 We refer to a consensus instance to mean consensus for a specific height.